imrankst1221/BongoBbExam/DesignPattern/README.md

 ```

   a) Explain how you can use the pattern to create car and plane class?
+  b) Use a different design pattern for this solution.

+## Solution:

  ### Factory design Pattern

  ```